Who to Notify When Someone Dies

 Who do I need to notify when someone dies?

-You need to notify banks, building societies, energy suppliers, water companies, telecoms providers, insurers, pension providers, and government departments.
-Tell Us Once covers most government notifications, but you will need to contact every other organisation individually.
+Banks, building societies, energy suppliers, water companies, telecoms providers, insurers, pension providers, and government departments all need to know.
+Tell Us Once covers most of the government side, but every other organisation needs to hear from you directly.

 What does Tell Us Once not cover?